What is 3D Printing?

 National City Public Library has two 3D printers, a Lulzbot TAZ 6® and a Lulzbot Mini®.
 The library offers classes in how to design objects for 3D printing, and makes the printers available for public use at no charge.

 If you would like to schedule time to print something, send an email as above but include in the subject line "print request."
-The Emerging Tech Lab is available for 3D printing projects Wednesdays from 1-5 and Thursdays from 4-8.
+The Emerging Tech Lab is available for 3D printing projects Monday and Wednesday from 3-7.
 Walk-ins are welcome, though appointments are recommended.

 3D Printing Policies